 How to track Google My Business traffic using Google Analytics

-Setting up Google My business is one thing.Filtering the traffic that moves from Google My Business to your website makes things exciting.
+Setting up Google My business is easy.
+Tracking the traffic that moves from Google My Business to your website makes it fun.

-This would be because It allows you to view the correct traffic coming from GMB in Google Analytics, and this allows you to measure how successful your GMB efforts are.
+It allows you to view the correct traffic coming from GMB in Google Analytics.

 Why is this important?

-Well, you will see what kind of visitors Google My Business is sending to your website, how long they stay and what actions they take.
-(Identifying user behavior early on solves so many problems later)
+- how long they stay and what actions they take.
+(Identifying user behaviour early on solves so many problems later)

 So why monitor traffic coming from GMB specifically?

-Because Google searches are intention based, successfully monitoring this traffic will get you a closer look at the behavior metrics of these users.
+- Monitoring this traffic will get you a closer look at the behaviour metrics of these users.